fbpx

 Daddy wants to sleep with the baby; is it safe?

-Evidence tells us that breastfeeding protects against Sudden Infant Death Syndrome (SIDS), that co-sleeping and bed-sharing help to maintain breastfeeding, and that the safest thing for the first 3 months is sleeping with a side sleeping cot.
-So our recommendation is that during these first three months, the mother will be the only person who sleeps with the baby next to the side sleeping crib.
-From there, and respecting the rules for safe co-sleeping and bed-sharing, sharing a bed with your baby should not be unsafe.
+Evidence tells us that breastfeeding protects against Sudden Infant Death Syndrome (SIDS), that co-sleeping and bed-sharing help to maintain breastfeeding, and that sleeping with a side sleeping cot is the safest thing for the first three months.
+So, our recommendation is that during these first three months, the mother will be the only person who sleeps with the baby in the side sleeping cot bed.
+From there, and respecting the rules for safe co-sleeping and bed-sharing, sharing a bed with your baby is not unsafe.

-My family and friends insist that if I sleep with my baby, she will be attached to my breast all night, and I won’t get any rest.
+My family and friends insist that if I sleep with my baby, she will be attached to my breasts all night, and I won’t get any rest.

 Babies don’t wake up because of breastfeeding; they wake up because their sleep structure is very different from ours.
 The phrase “sleep like a baby” is not very accurate.
-The truth is that it is normal for babies to wake up at night many months beyond their birth because of their development.
-Breastfeeding is an excellent way to help to fall back asleep for both the child and the mother.
+In reality, it’s normal for babies to wake up at night for many months because of their development.
+Breastfeeding is an excellent way to help them getting back to sleep for the child and the mother.

-In fact, there is a study that states that mothers who breastfeed their babies sleep 45 minutes more at night than those who bottle-feed.
+In fact, a research article concludes that mothers who breastfeed their babies sleep 45 minutes more at night than those who bottle-feed.

 What are the guidelines for safe co-sleeping and safe bed-sharing?

-• The baby should sleep on their back, never on their side or on their front.
+• Babies should sleep on their backs, never on their sides or on their front.

 • The mattress should be flat and firm.
 Do not use water or air mattresses.